Monti Kids is no longer selling toys, unfortunately! If you’re looking for great Montessori-style toys, I recommend checking out Lovevery.

 Also, both Monti Kids and Lovevery are expensive.
-Expensive is subjective to your budget, but these toy programs are subscription-based, so it feels like you’re constantly spending money on toys.
-The toys are also quality, often wooden, and in a world where we’re used to plastic prices, it can be difficult to justify the price of natural materials.
+Expensive is subjective to your budget, but they are definitely on the high-end side.
+The toys are great quality, often wooden, and in a world where we’re used to plastic prices, it can be difficult to justify the price of natural materials.

 The First Set of Toys for Infants

-**The Monti Kids Program Level 1 is designed to last from 0-3 months, with the next program starting at 4 months.
+*This Monti Kids play set is designed to last from 0-3 months, with the next set starting at 4 months.
 The first Lovevery play kit is designed to last from 0-12 weeks, with the next play kit starting at 3 months.

 The chart above shows how the first Monti Kids level compares to the first Lovevery play kit.
-And I think that comparison is valid, but I have to say – Monti Kids Level 1 is really similar to the Lovevery Play Gym.
+And I think that comparison is valid, but I have to say – Monti Kids’ play set is really similar to the Lovevery Play Gym.
 I think this is a far better comparison.

-Monti Kids Level 1 vs Lovevery Play Gym
+Monti Kids 0-3 Month Play Set vs Lovevery Play Gym

 Here’s a table comparison: